Integral representations for the Hartman--Watson density: Abstract

 \section{Abstract}

 This paper concerns the density of the Hartman--Watson law.
 Yor (1980) obtained an integral formula that gives a closed-form expression of the Hartman--Watson density.
 In this paper, based on Yor's formula, we provide alternative integral representations for the density.
-As an immediate application, we recover in part a Dufresne's result (2001) that remarkably simplifies representations for the laws of exponential additive functionals of Brownian motion.
-We also apply that simplification to the law of some additive functional of Bessel process. \footnote{Mathematical Institute, Tohoku University, Aoba-ku, Sendai 980-8578, Japan} \footnote{E-mail: hariya@tohoku.ac.jp} \footnote{{\itshape Key Words and Phrases}:~{Brownian motion}; {exponential functional}; {Hartman--Watson law}; {Bessel process}} \footnote{{\itshape MSC 2010 Subject Classifications}:~Primary~{60J65}; Secondary~{60J55},~{60E10}}
+As an immediate application, we recover in part a Dufresne's result (2001) that exhibits remarkably simple representations for the laws of exponential additive functionals of Brownian motion. \footnote{Mathematical Institute, Tohoku University, Aoba-ku, Sendai 980-8578, Japan} \footnote{E-mail: hariya@tohoku.ac.jp} \footnote{{\itshape Key Words and Phrases}:~{Brownian motion}; {exponential functional}; {Hartman--Watson law}} \footnote{{\itshape MSC 2010 Subject Classifications}:~Primary~{60J65}; Secondary~{60J55}, {60E10}}